Must-Have Storage Ideas for Your Home on Wheels

 Everything Else!

-Van lifers can utilise the back of the van via the double doors for pull outs and slide outs, or even flip up kitchen preparation and cooking areas.
-It’s easiest to build this into your design than fit retrospectively.
+Van lifers can utilise the back of the van via the double doors for pull-outs and slide-outs or even flip-up kitchen preparation and cooking areas.
+Building this into your design is easier than fitting it retrospectively.

-Soft felt boxes work well for smaller spaces and can also be used inside wire baskets which you can mount on a wall.
-We have these as our bedside storage for iphones and glasses.
+Soft felt boxes work well for smaller spaces and can also be used inside wire baskets, which you can mount on a wall.
+We also use felt pockets as our bedside storage for phones, tablets and reading glasses.

 If your cab is open to your habitation space, chair arm storage pockets work well if you have swivelling drivers and passenger chairs with arms – they are great for small items like remotes, notepads and devices.
 You can also maximise your seats by using rear seat organisers – a great way of storing gadgets and small items you need to keep handy.